jwds1978/jwds1978.github.io/blogroll.md

     <a href="{{ site.uri.shortURL }}/Mr-Rebates" rel="external" target="_blank" title="Mr. Rebates">Mr. Rebates</a>
     <ul>
       <li>
-        What is Mr. Rebates?&nbsp; It's an online shopping mall, where you get cash-back rebates plus money-saving coupons, on any purchase that you make through their partner stores.
+        What is <abbr title="Mister">Mr.</abbr> Rebates?&nbsp; It's an online shopping mall, where you get cash-back rebates plus money-saving coupons, on any purchase that you make through their partner stores.
       </li>
       <li>
         You can shop online, at hundreds of stores &#8212; Best Buy, Dell, Macy's, Office Depot, Old Navy, etc.&nbsp; You can get up to 30% cash-back!&nbsp; Why